Skip to main content

 Entry Requirements

-- An Australian bachelor degree (or equivalent) with a major or minor** in a cognate discipline* with at least a high credit (65%) average or equivalent Grade Point Average (GPA); OR
+• An Australian bachelor's degree (or equivalent) with a major or mino in a cognate discipline* with at least a high credit (65%) average or equivalent Grade Point Average (GPA).

-- An Australian bachelor degree (or equivalent) and at least two years of relevant professional experience***.
+• An Australian bachelor's degree (or equivalent) and at least two years of relevant professional experience.

-*Cognate disciplines include: arts, business, commerce, economics, engineering, law, management, humanities,science or social science disciplines
+Cognate disciplines include the arts, business, commerce, economics, engineering, law, management, humanities science, or social science disciplines.

 English requirements

 For entry to Monash University, you must meet the minimum English language requirements.
-You can do this by completing one of the qualifications listed.
+You can achieve this by completing one of the listed qualifications.

 You need satisfactory completion of one of the following:

-- the equivalent of an Australian VET Certificate IV course (AQF Level 4), or higher, that has been approved by the faculty as requiring sufficient English skills
+• The equivalent of an Australian VET Certificate IV course (AQF Level 4), or higher, that the faculty have approved as requiring sufficient English skills

-- at least two units of higher education study (to a minimum 12 points), of which at least one is an English-rich unit, taken as part of an award or non-award course
+• At least two units of higher education study (to a minimum of 12 points), of which at least one is an English-rich unit, taken as part of an award or non-award course

 The University does not accept competency-based qualifications as meeting English language requirements.